JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 - When planning a trip, make sure to book your gear on Bumerang's website in advance, before they get booked out.
 - Sign up early in the semester to NTNUI Sport Associations
 - Always ask for student discounts.
+- If you take a scooter home after party, be careful lol.

 ## Living there